 - Give Tax or Legal Advice - The deductibility of contributions from donors depends on how each donor's unique financial situation fits into their local tax laws.
 Instead, you should advise donors to speak with their CPAs or tax attorney regarding whether or not they will be able to deduct donations and contributions.

 - Make Undocumented, Unapproved Decisions - Some might say that treasurers hold the keys to the kingdom.
-Never abuse the power having access to the company's finances affords you by overstepping the decisions of the board of directors and/or executive directors.
+Never abuse the power by overstepping the decisions of the board of directors and/or executive directors.

 The Ongoing Duties and Responsibilities of a Nonprofit Organization's Treasurer

 1. Oversee the Organization's Financial Administration

 Depending on the skills of the staff, the treasurer may be responsible for managing the everyday activities of an organization's finances.
 This includes managing cash flow, paying and recording bills, maintaining a record of debt, selecting a bank and reconciling statements.
 The treasurer should also have a firm understanding of the organization's bylaws and laws which apply to the organization.

 2. Review and Enforce Financial Policies and Procedures